-To be eligible for Carers Support Program (CSP), the carer or the person who is receiving care needs to be 65 years of age or over, and from culturally and linguistically diverse background.
+To be eligible for the Support for Carers Program (SCP), the carer or the person who is receiving care can be any age and be from culturally and linguistically diverse background.

-The CSP provides short-term or immediate in-home respite care, depending on carers’ and/or care recipients’ needs.
+The SCP provides short-term or immediate in-home respite care, depending on carers’ and/or care recipients’ needs.

-The CSP is person centred and is recognising and supporting Care Relationship between Carer and Care Recipient.
-By supporting the Care Relationship, carer and care recipient are healthier, more chatty, more relaxed and far more involved in making decisions in their lives.
+The SCP is person-centered and is recognizing and supporting Care Relationship between the Carer and Care Recipient.
+By supporting the Carer Relationship, the carer and care recipient are healthier, more chatty, more relaxed and far more involved in making decisions in their lives.

 Our services are designed to give our carers the time they need for their own wellbeing, along with the support they need in the role of a carer.